Skip to main content

 The importance of breastfeeding for you and your baby

-The first days after birth are crucial for establishing good milk production.
+The first days after birth are crucial for establishing a good milk production.
 The more often the baby is put to the breast, the faster the production is stimulated.
 You should ideally breastfeed at least 8-12 times a day in the beginning.

 Skin-to-skin contact is important